mariorz/covid19-mx-time-series/README.md

 # covid19-mx-time-series

-This project generates time series data for the COVID-19 epidemic for every state in Mexico.
+This project generates time series data of the COVID-19 epidemic for every state in Mexico.

 The techniques we use for generating the time series have evolved as the availability of oficial and semi-oficial data has changed.